 If a special assessment levied against the property was not paid at loan closing, the borrower’s payment must include appropriate accruals to ensure that any estimated annual payment toward the assessment will be accumulated by the time it comes due.

-With the exception of DU Refi Plus and Refi Plus transactions, for certain refinance transactions where the borrower is financing real estate taxes in the loan amount, an escrow account is required, subject to applicable law or regulation.
+For certain refinance transactions where the borrower is financing real estate taxes in the loan amount, an escrow account is required, subject to applicable law or regulation.
 Refer to B2-1.2-02, Limited Cash-Out Refinance Transactions, and B2-1.2-03, Cash-Out Refinance Transactions.

 Fannie Mae advocates the establishment of an escrow account for the payment of taxes and insurance, particularly for borrowers with blemished credit histories or first-time homeowners.